marco-pm/zencart_instantsearch/README.md

 - Improved dropdown accessibility and keyboard navigation
 - Various bug fixes and improvements

-Version 3.0 of the plugin brings new features and substantial improvements to previous versions.
+These add to the features and improvements of version 3.0:
 - Faster and better searches, with MySQL Full-Text search and Query Expansion
 - New, additional search results page with sortable product list and infinite scroll
-- New admin settings, including control of which fields to search and their order
+- New admin settings, including control of which product fields to search and their order
 - More robust dropdown auto-positioning
 - Support for Zen Cart 1.5.8 language files and plugin upgrade functionality
 - Integration with Search Log plugin
 - Responsive Classic and Bootstrap template files included
 - Code almost entirely rewritten, removed jQuery dependency, and many other improvements

-- No modifications to Zen Cart core files
+There are no modifications to Zen Cart core files.
-- More features coming in the next versions!

 # Prerequisites
 - Zen Cart 1.5.7 or 1.5.8